Juggalos Assemble on National Mall, Make Good Points About America

-Juggalos, the notorious fans of the hororcore rap-duo Insane Clown Posse, can be seen as a sort of refracted vision of President Trump’s base.
-They are largely white, lower-middle class Americans who feel misunderstood by much of mainstream culture.
+Juggalos, the notorious fans of the horrorcore rap duo Insane Clown Posse, can be seen as a sort of refracted vision of President Trump’s base; they’re largely white, lower-middle-class Americans who feel misunderstood by much of mainstream culture.
 But rather than channel their disaffection into vengefulness, Juggalos generally preach a message of inclusion and acceptance.
-These values, along with face paint, macabre imagery, greeting each other with “whoop whoop,” and a love of the midwest root beer Faygo, are core elements of the Juggalo subculture.
+These values, along with face paint, macabre imagery, a tendency to greet each other with the phrase “whoop whoop,” and a love of the Midwest root beer Faygo, are core elements of the Juggalo subculture.

 But the FBI feels differently.
-In 2011, they classified Juggalos as a “”loosely-organized hybrid gang” putting them in the same category as groups like the Bloods and Crips.
-By Juggalos’ accounts, this has led to discrimination at work and society at large.
+In 2011, it called Juggalos a “loosely-organized hybrid gang,” putting them in the same category as groups like the Bloods and Crips.
+By Juggalos’ accounts, this classification has led to discrimination at work and society at large.
 In 2014, the group joined with the ACLU to sue the FBI, but their case was dismissed by a federal judge, then tossed out of court again last year — though the ACLU is planning another appeal.

-So on Saturday, Juggalos gathered on the National Mall in Washington to make their case that they pose no danger to society.
-Their march easily overshadowed the so-called “mother of all rallies,” an alt-right gathering that failed to draw much of a crowd.
+So on Saturday, Juggalos gathered on the National Mall in Washington to make the case that they pose no danger to society.
+Fittingly, their march easily overshadowed the so-called “mother of all rallies,” an alt-right gathering that failed to draw much of a crowd.

-Below, a few photos and observations that were posted on Twitter from the Juggalo march.
+Below, a few feel-good photos and observations from the Juggalo march.

 Comments